arstream/Network-Programming-with-Go/architecture/component_distribution.md

 ### Fat vs thin

-A common labeling of components is "fat" or "thin".
+A common labelling of components is "fat" or "thin".
 Fat components take up lots of memory and do complex processing.
 Thin components on the other hand, do little of either.
 There don't seem to be any "normal" size components, only fat or thin!

 Fatness or thinness is a relative concept.
-Browsers are often labeled as thin because "all they do is display web pages".
+Browsers are often labelled as thin because "all they do is display web pages".
 Firefox on my Linux box takes nearly 1/2 a gigabyte of memory, which I don't regard as small at all!